codelassey/cctv-hacking/README.md

   - Network: Host-only network (`192.168.56.0/24`) to keep everything isolated.
 - **Tools Used**: VirtualBox, ZoneMinder, mediamtx, FFmpeg, FFplay, Nmap, Gobuster, Hydra, Burp Suite.

+NOTE : RTSP is a protocol for streaming media over a network.
 ---

 ## Setting Up the Environment